MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 1. Use [container logs](#get-container-logs) to help debug issues.
 1. Understand [common deployment errors](#common-deployment-errors) that might arise and how to fix them.

-The [HTTP status codes](#http-status-codes) sections explain how invocation and prediction errors map to HTTP status codes when you score endpoints with REST requests.
+The [HTTP status codes](#http-status-codes) section explains how invocation and prediction errors map to HTTP status codes when you score endpoints with REST requests.

 ## Prerequisites